dalek-cryptography/ed25519-dalek/README.md

 Why is this?
 It's because `verify_batch()` does not do the weak key testing of `verify_strict()`, and it multiplies each verification equation by some random coefficient.
 If the failed forgery gets multiplied by 8, then the weak key (which is a low-order point) becomes 0, and the verification equation on the attempted forgery will succeed.

 Since `verify_batch()` is intended to be high-throughput, we think it's best not to put weak key checks in it.
-If you want to prevent weird behavior due to weak public keys in your batches, TODO you should call [`VerifyingKey::is_weak`][method_is_weak] on the inputs in advance.
+If you want to prevent weird behavior due to weak public keys in your batches, you should call [`VerifyingKey::is_weak`][method_is_weak] on the inputs in advance.

 [fiat]: https://github.com/mit-plv/fiat-crypto
 [validation]: https://hdevalence.ca/blog/2020-10-04-its-25519am